From The Cook's Bible: How to Thicken a Sauce

 4 cups mushrooms, rinsed and quartered

 1/4 cup chicken or beef stock, preferably homemade

 1 teaspoon lemon juice

 1. Purée the mushrooms with stock and wine in a blender or food processor.
 Add all ingredients to a saucepan and simmer until all moisture disappears.

-Christopher Kimball is the founder, publisher, and editor of Cook's Illustrated magazine, and the author of The Cook's Bible and The Yellow Farmhouse Cookbook .
+Article by Christopher Kimball, founder, publisher, and editor of Cook's Illustrated magazine, and the author of The Cook's Bible and The Yellow Farmhouse Cookbook .